1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-Acute posthemorrhagic anemia is triggered by sudden blood loss.
-Common sources of bleeding include:
+Acute posthemorrhagic anemia is brought about by the sudden loss of blood.
+It occurs in the sources of bleeding such as:

 Treatment